TestStack/TestStack.Dossier/README.md

 # TestStack.Dossier

-TestStack.Dossier provides you with the code infrastructure to easily and quickly generate test fixture data for your automated tests in a terse, readable and maintainable way using the Test Data Builder pattern.
+TestStack.Dossier provides you with the code infrastructure to easily and quickly generate test fixture data for your automated tests in a terse, readable and maintainable way using the Test Data Builder, anonymous value and equivalence class patterns.

 For more information please see the [blog post](http://robdmoore.id.au/blog/2013/05/26/test-data-generation-the-right-way-object-mother-test-data-builders-nsubstitute-nbuilder/) that gives the theory behind the approach this library was intended for and the [presentation and example code](https://github.com/robdmoore/TestFixtureDataGenerationPresentation) that gives a concrete example of the usage of the library (and the theory behind it).